+1. Length of ownership

 How long have you owned the property?
-3/2
+Two years and eight months

-Q2: Council Tax
+2. Council tax

-Which council tax band is yo our property in?(Please Select) Е
+Which Council Tax band is your property in?
+(Please circle)

-Q3: Parking
+3. Parking

-Garage 1 Allocated Parking Space ×
+What are the arrangements for parking at your property?

+(Please tick all that apply)

+• Garage

+Allocated parking space

-Driveway 1 Shared Parking ×
+Driveway

-On Street 4 Resident Permit ×
+Shared parking

+• On street

+Resident permit

-Metered Parking
+Metered parking

-Other (Please Specify)
+Other (please specify):

-Q4: Conservation Area
+4. Conservation area

-Is your property in a designated Conservation Area (that is an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?
-No
+Is your property in a designated Conservation Area (i.e. an area of special architectural or historical interest, the character or appearance of which it is desirable to preserve or enhance)?

-Q5: Listed Building